Our current membership fees:

-- Three issues a year of Triple magazine.
+- Three issues of Triple magazine each year.

 If you do not renew your MCC membership for some years but choose to return, you can join again as a renewal.
 Your MCC membership number will be the same as previously.

 If you live at the same address as a family member of the MCC, you can purchase a family membership for just £8.
 You’ll receive the same benefits, but won’t receive correspondence from the club.